pg-tr/awesome-postgres/README.md

 * Rust: [rust-postgresql](https://github.com/sfackler/rust-postgres)

 ### Tutorials
+* [The Internals of PostgreSQL](http://www.interdb.jp/pg/) - for database administrators and system developers
 * [Backup and recover a PostgreSQL DB using wal-e](https://coderwall.com/p/cwe2_a/backup-and-recover-a-postgres-db-using-wal-e) - Tutorial about setting up continuous archiving in PostgreSQL using wal-e.
 * [PG Casts](https://www.pgcasts.com) - Free weekly PostgreSQL screencasts by Hashrocket.
 * [Postgres Guide](http://postgresguide.com/) - Guide designed as an aid for beginners and experienced users to find specific tips and explore tools available within PostgreSQL.